How Firefly Partners Manages a 100% Remote Team

 What are your recommended best practices for ensuring effective communication with clients?

-Something Nancy Lyons said at the Digital PM Summit a few years ago has really stuck with me: deliver good news and bad news at the same pace, which really just comes down to communicate regularly.
+Something Nancy Lyons said at the Digital PM Summit a few years ago has really stuck with me: deliver good news and bad news at the same pace, which really just comes down to communicating regularly.
 So that a client isn’t only hearing from you or getting an email when something’s about to go wrong or is already broken.

 Function Point is here to help alleviate the chaotic nature of running a creative agency.
 Get in touch today and learn how FP can help your team increase productivity and boost profits.